erickmetz/ask/README.md

 Inspired by a game we have at home called Delve Deck https://www.boredwalk.com/products/delve-deck-conversation-cards

-This is pretty much a copy/paste of https://timberry.dev/fastapi-with-apikeys that has been scoped and tailored for a simple purpose
+This started out as a copy/paste of https://timberry.dev/fastapi-with-apikeys that has been scoped and tailored for a simple purpose.

 # API Demo Webpage